The Happenings on Shaw Hill

 No answer.

 I shuffled across the floor in the dark.
 I had no light.
-I hoped I would stumble into the rolled up carpet.
-That is where the phone should be.
+I hoped I would stumble into the rolled-up rug.
+That is where I left the phone.

 Unless someone took it.

 I didn’t want to think about that.
 Did I hear that voice?
 Perhaps I only imagined it.
 At the same time, I listened for footsteps in the kitchen (or on the stairs) but I did not hear anything.
-I held my arms out in front of me and my arm brushed the metal beam post in the cellar.
-I knew I was close.
+I held my arms out in front of me and my arm brushed the metal jack post that supports the ceiling beam.
+I was close.

 And then my foot stubbed something hard.
-Either it was the carpet or a body.
+Either it was a rolled-up rug or a body.

 I bent down to touch the object when I felt a long, frail hand on my shoulder.
 I turned around out of fright.
 It was him.